Mac Dictation Not Working: 15 Fixes for Voice to Text on Mac

 This is not a bug.
 It's a deliberate architectural change.
 And it means that if your network environment has changed since Ventura, the offline-capable dictation you relied on is simply gone from the built-in tools.

-Bottom line: if you're on macOS Ventura or later and your network blocks Apple's servers, Apple's built-in Dictation will not work.
+Bottom line: if you are on macOS Ventura or later and your network blocks Apple's servers, Apple's built-in Dictation will not work.
 Period.
 No amount of troubleshooting changes that.
+The offline capability people remember was not replaced by Apple, it was replaced by third-party tools, and VoicePrivate is one of them: the model runs on your Mac after a one-time download, the way Enhanced Dictation used to.

-How Do I Activate Voice to Text on Mac?
+How Do I Get Dictation to Work on Mac?

+Mac dictation not working in one app while it works in another is a different problem from dictation being broken.
 Some apps actively block text input injection from system-level services.
-If dictation works in TextEdit or Notes but not in Notion, Slack, or a web app, the problem is app-level — not system-level.
+If dictation types fine in TextEdit or Notes but nothing appears in Notion, Slack, or a web app, the fault is at the app level, not the system level.

 For web apps specifically (Google Docs, Notion web), the browser needs microphone permission granted separately, and the web app's own input model may interfere with macOS text injection.
 Google Docs Voice Typing uses its own separate voice input pipeline that bypasses macOS Dictation entirely.